mfoemmel/fig/README.md

 Fig is similar to a lot of other package/dependency-management tools.
 In particular, it steals a lot of ideas from Apache Ivy and Debian APT.
-However, unlike Ivy, fig is meant to be lightweight (no XML, no JVM startup time), language agnostic (Java doesn't get preferential treatment), and work with executables as well as libraries.
-And unlike APT, fig is cross platform and project-oriented.
+However, unlike Ivy, Fig is meant to be lightweight (no XML, no JVM startup time), language agnostic (Java doesn't get preferential treatment), and work with executables as well as libraries.
+And unlike APT, Fig is cross platform and project-oriented.

 Usage